dierickster/Working-with-nodeMCU-and-friends/README.md

 Being more costly than the ESP8266 board (about 4-5 times more expensive) the development board is still pretty cheap.
 The ESP32 board is firmly soldered onto the nodeMCU.
 Until now, I've never seen a true development board where the ESP32 can be interchanged, and after development and programming be put into the final target enviroment.

-Anyhow, it seems that nodeMCU or its friends are here to stay!
+Anyhow, it seems that nodeMCU or its friends are here to stay, and will partly become a part of the IoT reality around us!
+In my house its infiltration and replacement of traditional devices is already noticable.

 So far this introduction, which I've written mostly for my own pleasure.

-What you may expect here?
+## What to expect here?

 I will use this space for accumulating my experience with and thoughts about nodeMCU and its friends.
 Many of the items will be just *placeholders* for my personal sticky yellow notes and other volatile notes.
 Over time some may items may materialise into more mature features.